Final Week Practice Plan, Error Log, and Stamina

 • Question 165 by 180 minutes.

-During practice, sit in the same posture you expect to use at the test center.
-Put the phone away.
-Use a plain calculator only if allowed in the practice setting and relevant to the question bank.
-Practice a 15-second reset: feet down, shoulders relaxed, one slow breath, reread the last sentence of the stem, answer the question asked.
-This keeps one difficult item from damaging the next five.
+During practice, sit in the posture you expect at the test center, put the phone away, and rehearse a 15-second reset: feet flat, shoulders down, one slow breath, reread the last sentence of the stem, answer the question asked.
+This keeps one hard item from damaging the next five.

-For no-scheduled-break readiness, test your hydration and meal plan before exam day.
-Avoid arriving over-caffeinated or underfed.
-If you know you may need an unscheduled break, plan how you will use it quickly because the timer continues.
+Because there are no scheduled breaks, rehearse your hydration and meal plan now.
+Do not arrive over-caffeinated or underfed.
+If you may need an unscheduled break, plan to use it fast — the clock keeps running.

 Review wrong answers first, then correct answers you guessed, then correct answers that took too long.
-Write no more than one rule per missed concept.
-Good rules are portable: fever plus possible neutropenia equals urgent evaluation; new neurologic deficit plus back pain equals spinal cord compression concern; immunotherapy plus new cough equals prompt escalation.
+Write no more than one rule per missed concept, and make rules portable: fever plus possible neutropenia equals urgent evaluation; new neurologic deficit plus back pain equals cord compression concern; immunotherapy plus new cough equals prompt escalation.

-Stop heavy review when practice errors become fatigue errors.
-The last week should improve recall, not create sleep debt.
-A rested oncology RN with a clear blueprint sheet, a short error log, and practiced pacing is better prepared than a candidate who studied until midnight and forgot the test-day basics.
+When to stop: when practice errors become fatigue errors.
+The last week should improve recall, not build sleep debt.
+A rested oncology RN with a one-page blueprint sheet, a short error log, and practiced pacing is better prepared than one who studied to midnight and forgot the basics.

 Test Your Knowledge